What can you do with it?

 Parameters

-• image-file - The image or scanned document to process (URL or uploaded file)
+- The image, PDF, or scanned document to process (URL, uploaded file, or artifact)

 Response Format